Major Update

 • Overview

 SEC510 starts with a brief overview cloud breach trends, exploring why the vast majority of breaches are now happening in the cloud.
 We will explore how multicloud makes security harder, why organizations are going multicloud, and how both standardization and cloud agnosticism cannot solve the problem alone.
-We introduce three of the frameworks we will use throughout the course to implement attack-driven controls and mitigations: the MITRE ATT&CK Cloud Matrix, the Center for Internet Security (CIS) Cloud Foundational Benchmarks, and the Cyber Defense.
+We introduce three of the frameworks we will use throughout the course to implement attack-driven controls and mitigations: the MITRE ATT&CK Cloud Matrix, the Center for Internet Security (CIS) Cloud Foundational Benchmarks, and the Cyber Defense Matrix.
 Students will then initialize their lab environment and deploy a modern web application to each of the Big 3 providers.

 Exercises

-• VM Credential Exposure
+• Virtual Machine Credential Exposure

-• Advanced IAM Features
+• IAM Privilege Escalation

 • Bonus Challenges (Section 1)